DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 As my [micro posts](/micros) are often syndicated across multiple platforms, I pull in the likes and replies from platforms with open APIs and display them all directly on my site.
 Sometimes the same reply is made on multiple platforms.
 To avoid duplication, replies that are determined to be extremely similar are merged, based on a Levenshtein distance comparison of their normalised versions.
 This display of interactions on micros is facilitated entirely client-side by [`comments-fetcher.js`](/assets/scripts/comments-fetcher.js).

 Given that my readership is generally of the variety that frequents GitHub, I've previously employed [Giscus](https://giscus.app) for comment functionality, which used the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions?discussions_q=) of my website's repo on GitHub as what is essentially a database.
 I [ultimately removed this comment implementation](/micros/20250828-0200) due to my growing distaste for GitHub.

+### AT Protocol Integration

+The AT Protocol is the interoperable data system behind Bluesky and other applications on what is commonly referred to as the 'Atmosphere'.
+Due to its expansive, federated nature and adherence to open web ideologies, it is easy to hook into, publish to, and work with to make a more alive, interconnected web.
+In addition to the comments system pulling from Bluesky, AT Protocol records compliant with the lexicons for [Standard.site](https://standard.site) are published for long-form posts.
+I have developed a custom script that creates and updates the required document records based on each post's frontmatter, and I separately update each post's frontmatter to reference those records.

+The benefit of having Standard.site support is that it provides improved embeds on Bluesky and allows various other applications and tools in the Atmosphere to index and display content.
+For example, the professional identity network [Sifa ID shows publications directly upon my profile](https://sifa.id/p/vale.rocks#publications) with no additional effort on my part.

 ### Link Icons